frickly-systems/ardep_fork/samples/power_io_shield/interrupts/README.rst

 HV Shield
 #########

-TODO: EDIT
-This firmware demonstrates the HV Shield v2 driver using one HV (High voltage) GPIO and HV DAC.
+This firmware demonstrates the Interrupt capabilities of the Power IO Shield by registering a few different interrupts and logging events

 Flash and run
 =============